 When I tell you that the new maple leaf on the new one is too large, I defy you not to see it.
 We made a purposeful exercise of having the maple leaf integrate with the red in the ball.

-Richard does have a point; when looking at both logos side-by-side, the maple leaf in the latest iteration of the Blue Jays logo is significantly bigger.
+Richard has a valid point.
+When looking at both logos side-by-side, the maple leaf in the latest iteration of the Blue Jays logo is significantly bigger.
 It also doesn’t quite tie into the design as seamlessly as the original did, and the hues of blue are slightly different.

-As great as the new Blue Jays logo is, it really gives one a new sense of appreciation for the old one.
-The way they were able to tie the maple leaf into the outline of the baseball, the split-letter font, the choice of colours.
-Everything works seamlessly.
+As great as the new Blue Jays logo is, it brings a new sense of appreciation for the old logo.
+The way they tied the maple leaf into the outline of the baseball, the split-letter font, the choice of colours; everything works seamlessly.

-In my opinion, the original Toronto Blue Jays logo is one of the most impactful and flawless designs you’ll ever see in baseball.
-That’s why to this day, it’s so universally recognizable.
+The original Toronto Blue Jays logo is one of the most impactful and flawless designs you’ll ever see in baseball.
+That’s why, to this day, it’s so universally recognizable.

-However, change is something which is ever-present in design.
-Walker explained his philosophy – not only when it pertains to sports logos – but artwork as a whole.
+However, change is something which is ever present in design.
+Walker explained his philosophy – not only when it pertains to sports logos – but artwork.

 A logo should be a great piece of art before it’s a good design.
 If it works as a great piece of art, it will stand the test of time.